keyboardio/Kaleidoscope/README.md

 ### `.mode`

-> The mode to use for editing: either
+> Set this property to the mode to use for editing: either
 > `kaleidoscope::EEPROMKeymapProgrammer::COPY`, or
 > `kaleidoscope::EEPROMKeymapProgrammer::CODE`.
->
-> Not strictly a method, it is a variable one can assign a new value to.
 >
 > Defaults to `kaleidoscope::EEPROMKeymapProgrammer::CODE`.